mike182uk/homebridge-zwave/README.md

 ## Prerequisites

-1. Node.js >= 11
+1. Node.js >= 12.13.0
 2. [OpenZWave](http://www.openzwave.com/) 1.6
-3. Homebridge >= 0.4.49
+3. Homebridge >= 1.0.0
-4. A good understanding of how Homebridge and HomeKit works
+4. A good understanding of how Homebridge, HomeKit and ZWave works

 ## Installation